GloFish® Fluorescent Fish Care

 We strongly recommend using a filter.
 Because an aquarium is a living biological system, it will produce various toxins that should be removed from the water.
 A filter helps remove these toxins and also houses the majority of the beneficial bacteria, which are vital to maintaining healthy, happy fish.
 Please check with your local pet shop for advice on what type of filter would work best for your aquarium.
 For additional information on aquarium filters, please visit AquariumOwner.com.

 GloFish are relatively hardy, easy to keep, and get along well with other fish.
 However, not all fish are this way, so if you have other fish in your tank or are adding new fish to your GloFish tank, be careful to choose fish that can all live together in a similar environment.
-Here are a few key points that may be helpful: (1) Like their non-fluorescent counterparts, GloFish are schooling fish and should ideally be kept in groups.
-This is particularly important with GloFish Electric Green® Barbs, which can potentially become aggressive if they are not kept in groups of five or more.
+Here are a few key points that may be helpful: (1) Like their non-fluorescent counterparts, GloFish (other than Sharks) are schooling fish and should ideally be kept in groups.
+This is particularly important with GloFish Barbs (Electric Green® and Starfire Red®), which can potentially become aggressive if they are not kept in groups of five or more.
+GloFish Sharks can be semi-aggressive towards one another, so we advise keeping only one shark per aquarium.
+They can, however be housed along with other GloFish Tetras, Danios, and Barbs.
 (2) Be sure not to crowd too many fish into a tank.
 (3) Please avoid keeping fish (even just one fish) in a small bowl.
 Recommended stocking densities vary depending upon the literature source, tank configuration, filtration system, and other factors, so making a specific recommendation is difficult.
 We recommend consulting with the experts at your local fish store before starting a new aquarium or adding to an existing community.

 GloFish fluorescent fish thrive in all types of settings, including homes, offices, and classrooms.
 However, it is important that you do not place the tank in direct sunlight or close to a heating or cooling source.
 This will cause algae growth and can cause unwanted temperature changes.